MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-web-app-sql-managed-instance.md

 As part of the solution design process, Contoso did a feature comparison between Azure SQL Database and SQL Managed Instance.
 They decided to use SQL Managed Instance based on the following considerations:

 - SQL Managed Instance aims to deliver almost 100 percent compatibility with the latest on-premises SQL Server version.
 Microsoft recommends SQL Managed Instance for customers who are running SQL Server on-premises or on infrastructure as a service (IaaS) VMs who want to migrate their applications to a fully managed service with minimal design changes.
 - Contoso is planning to migrate a large number of applications from on-premises to IaaS VMs.
-Many of these VMs are independent software vendor (ISV)-provided.
+Many of these VMs are provided by independent software vendors.
 Contoso realizes that using SQL Managed Instance will help ensure database compatibility for these applications.
 They'll use SQL Managed Instance rather than SQL Database, which might not be supported.
 - Contoso can simply do a lift and shift migration to SQL Managed Instance by using the fully automated Azure Database Migration Service.
 With this service in place, Contoso can reuse it for future database migrations.
 - SQL Managed Instance supports SQL Server Agent, an important component of the SmartHotel360 application.
 Contoso needs this compatibility; otherwise, they'll have to redesign the maintenance plans required by the application.
 - With Software Assurance, Contoso can exchange their existing licenses for discounted rates on a SQL Managed Instance by using the Azure Hybrid Benefit for SQL Server.
 This allows Contoso to save up to 30 percent on SQL Managed Instance.